ethanttlee/DSC180AQuarter1Project/README.md

 unzip 1000G.EUR.22.vcf.zip
 ```

+Command line calls within the notebook use `Plink2.0`, a free, open-source whole-genome association analysis toolset.
+Download the executable at this link: https://www.cog-genomics.org/plink/2.0/ and place the file in the working directory.
+In the notebook, to run the Plink2.0 calls, replace the "<PATH TO PLINK EXEC>" tags with the path to the Plink executable on your device.

 Notebook dependencies include `numpy`, `statsmodels`, `matplotlib`, `seaborn`, `pandas`, and `PyPlink`.
 If required, install the dependencies using `pip install <packagename>` commands.